Don Moore

 Up close to the enemy – Pfc.
 Maurice Forgotson was forward observer in WW II

 Maurice Forgotson, of Gulf View mobile home park on Burnt Store Road, south of Punta Gorda, Fla. was a forward observer with a mortar platoon.
-It was part of the 84th Infantry Division, attached to Gen. George Patton’s 3rd Army in Europe during World War II.
-Read the rest of this entry »
+It was part of the 84th Infantry Division, attached to Gen. Bernard Montgomery’s army in Europe during World War II.

 Pvt.
 Michael Meehan got Silver Star for taking Korean hill